 Aged 59-and-a-half, I’ve wintered way too well and those ankle ligaments strained way back in November are still not right.
-But it’s just a twinge now and as the evenings begin to stretch the senescent sap is rising in my strung-out hamstrings.
+But it’s just a twinge now and as the evenings stretch, the senescent sap is rising in my strung-out hamstrings.
 My Wednesday night indoor soccer game is calling me back.

 How dignified is it to be still drawn to that draughty old sports hall to run … trundle … around red-faced and panting and kicking ball for an hour with similarly deluded/evergreen old boys?
 Sure even my 12-year-old son has told me I have no pace.
 Just saying it like it is.